prashant887/scala-language-fundamentals/README.md

 HigherOrder Functions : Takes Functions as input param , functions are first class citizen , even methods can be passed as args

 Closure : Function Value created at Run time from function Literal called closure , where the value of free variales are captured inside function

+A method Defination without = and just {} is called Procdure , and dosnt return anything

+Currying : Methods with Multiple Param Groups , it has mutiple arugment list , this is like invocating multiple functions bact to back